mirisuzanne/mia.wtf/src/lists/pottery.md

 ---
+templateEngineOverride: webc
+feature: true
 title: Pottery
 sub: Touching grass is good, shaping mud is even better
 index: art:pottery
+type: art
+hero:
+  src: art/pottery/bowls-bw.jpg
+  alt: >
+    Two stacks of large black-clay ramen bowls with a deep foot
+    and grooved texture around the bare clay base, then a frosty white glaze at the rim and inside -- and notches cut out for chopsticks.
 pots:
   - img: art/pottery/bowls-bw.jpg
     at: https://art.miriamsuzanne.com/